Governance & Policies

 Jeremy took over as Principal of Plumpton College in October 2015.
 He sits on the boards for Landex and the National Land Based Colleges, is the Vice Chair for the SELEP Skills Working Group and is also part of the Management Advisory Group for WineGB, in addition to chair of the WineGB Education and Training Group.

-Helen has a range of experience in Higher Education practice and policy, Managerial Accounting and Hospitality; she has an Honours degree, an MBA and a PhD.
-She started work as a clerk at Barclays Bank, also worked as a Hotel Management.
-After achieving her degree in Accounting and Finance, she qualified as a management accountant working for Eriksson Telecommunications.
+Helen has a range of experience in Higher Education practice and policy, Managerial Accounting and the Hospitality Industry.
+She has an Honours degree, an MBA and a PhD.
+She started work as a clerk at Barclays Bank and also worked as a Hotel Manager.
+After achieving her degree in Accounting and Finance, she qualified as a Management Accountant (ACMA) working for Eriksson Telecommunications.

 Louie Benn - Student Governor